The best courses to learn Hebrew online for every person and situation.

 On eHebrew.net, my focus has mostly been on bringing together the best free and low cost resources to learn Modern and Biblical Hebrew.
-But, I’m often asked for my recommendations on paid learning programs, too.
+But, I’m often asked for my recommendations on paid Hebrew language learning programs, too.

-So, I’ve decided to put together a list of the top paid platforms and courses to learn Hebrew online in 2019.
+So, I’ve decided to put together a list of the top paid platforms and courses to learn Hebrew online in 2021.
 Just a note: This list is being kept small for a reason.
-I know there are some very long lists out there, but this is about quality over quantity, and many of those articles are, well, really out-dated.
+I know there are some very long lists out there, but this is about quality over quantity, and many of those articles are, well, really outdated.
 Some of the programs mentioned below I’m affiliated with and will get a small compensation for making the recommendation.
-This will not affect the price you pay– unless I offer a discount, and then you pay less 😉
+This will not affect the price you pay– unless I offer a discount, and then you pay less

 All of these Hebrew learning platforms offer live instruction and some form of one-on-one practice, which as I’ve said before, is really the best way to learn a new language.
 These programs also offer free resources and material or at least a no strings attached trial to learn a bit of Hebrew and give you a feel for the platform.